thanqminh/thanqminh.github.io/portfolio.md

 10. [Helicopter booking page](https://openwt.com/en/cases/building-fully-integrated-sales-process-switzerlands-leading-private-jet-broker){:target="_blank"}
 * Goal: Develop a website for booking helicopter trip (fix route & ondemand route).
 * Technologies used: Framework: Ruby On Rails, Devise (for login), Active rest client (for getting data from Saleforces), rspec, capybara & Selenium (for integration & UAT test).
-* Role in project: whole developer, except initial PSD to HTML and Salesforce part.
+* Role in project: full stack developer, except initial PSD to HTML and Salesforce part.
 * Time: Jun-Aug 2015.
 11. [Apartment & Pet & Pile manager](http://npr4dogs.com/){:target="_blank"}
 * Goal: Develop a website that provide REST API for mobile app of managing dog poop in rental apartment area, and the web admin for apartment manager.
 * Technologies used: Framework Ruby On Rails, Devise (for login & access token generation), rspec for API test, carrierwave for file upload.
-* Role in project: whole developer (backend for app, site and admin).
+* Role in project: full stack developer (backend for app, site and admin).
 * Time: May-July 2016.
 12. <a id="cdf" target="_blank" href="http://www.consumerfinance.gov/policy-compliance/guidance/implementation-guidance/tila-respa-disclosure-rule/">Web Form for Real Estate Closing</a>
 * Goal: maintain a real estate & insurance Windows desktop software, build a web form that can be viewed within the software and run independently.